iangcarroll/access-controller/README.md

 Any Home Assistant-paired lock that can be unlocked in Home Assistant can be controlled by Access Controller.

 ## Configuring your IDEMIA reader
-You will need to enroll permitted users directly on the IDEMIA device.
-Access Controller only receives the user ID after authentication is successfully completed.
+You will need to enroll permitted users directly on the IDEMIA device and then pass them to `allowed-users`.

 1. Upgrade your IDEMIA device to the latest firmware and consider resetting it to factory defaults.
 2. Using MorphoBioToolBox (MBTB), go to Tools and select `Enable On-demand Security`.
 Enforced Security is not currently supported.